Lesson 5: Graphics

 Colors

 Before we get into graphics commands we need to learn about color use in QB64 first.
 Most graphics commands have a color option attached to them allowing for color customization.
 While there are options in QB64 to work with 256 color screens this course is only going to work with 32bit color (16 million) screens.
 This is just going to be a quick introduction to colors in QB64.
-We will delve into this topic in much greater detail in the advanced graphics lesson.
+We will delve into this topic in much greater detail in Lesson 14.

 There are 256 levels of each color available (0 through 255).
 By varying the levels for red, green, and blue you can make up to 16 million different color combinations (256 * 256 * 256 = 16,777,216).
 There is also a fourth optional parameter for changing the alpha layer, or transparency of a color, using the same 256 levels.
 This is why we need to use an unsigned long integer variable type to store color information (red(256) * green(256) * blue(256) * alpha(256) = 4,294,967,295).
 Unsigned long integers can be created with the use of ~& (the tilde character means "unsigned" and as we learned before the & character means long integer).
 Some examples are: